10 Biology Jobs for Recent Graduates

 Finding work as a laboratory technician is a great way to get started in the medical industry.
 Lab techs analyze bodily materials like blood, urine, skin, and bone to help doctors and care workers come to appropriate diagnoses.
 To qualify for the position, you'll need a biology degree, as well as, in some states, a license.

-A medical and clinical laboratory technician is someone who conducts lab tests ordered by doctors and other healthcare providers.
+A medical laboratory technician conducts lab tests ordered by doctors and other healthcare providers.

 2. Pharmaceutical Sales Representative